medblocks/medblocks-blog/_posts/2021-01-26-introducing-medblocks-ui.md

 ## Upload web template
 Once the web template is ready, open the [Medblocks UI website](https://sidharthramesh.github.io/medblocks-ui/).
 Navigate to Settings and click on the Add template button and upload the web template that you just got from the previous step.
+You can also [download](/assets/blog/medblocks-ui/medblocks-ui.example.v0.json) the web template that I made.

 If all goes well, your template should show up like so